Debt Relief Plans in Embrun

 Should you have more than $250,000 to pay back that is not connected to your mortgage payments, speak to one of our Licensed Insolvency Trustees about whether a Division I proposal is best for you.

 Moving forward with a Consumer Proposal

-If you are able to commit to each of the above, you can understand the basics of what is needed, and should speak to a trustee at Doyle Salewski Windsor to find how a consumer proposal can help you.
+If you are able to commit to each of the above, you can understand the basics of what is needed, and should speak to a trustee at Doyle Salewski Embrun to find how a consumer proposal can help you.
 Doing so will help you know the timeline that you can expect for your payments to be complete, as well as the new amount you should expect to owe.

 Those who are currently employed do not need to worry that their source of income being affected by a consumer proposal.
 This means that if you see an increase in your income after the proposal has been agreed to, you will not be expected to increase your monthly payment amount.
 Anyone who can still afford to make some sort of payments should consider a consumer proposal, as you will be able to budget yourself while working on becoming financially stable.

-By coming to the counsellors at Doyle Salewski Windsor, you are seeking out help from people who will provide you with the compassion and respect you deserve.
+By coming to the counsellors at Doyle Salewski Embrun, you are seeking out help from people who will provide you with the compassion and respect you deserve.
 We want you to feel comfortable with trusting us for assistance with your finances, which is why all of our conversations are confidential.
 We also provide you with debt-free options unique to you, your budget, and your financial situation.
-For more information about credit counselling in Windsor, continue reading:
+For more information about credit counselling in Embrun, continue reading:

 What to Expect at a Credit Counselling Meeting